This section encompasses Jewish folklore, The Bible and The Qur'an, plus deuterocanon.

 Even putting their bloodthirstiness aside, the Aztec pantheon is exceptionally strange and alien, even by mythological standards.
 Most of the gods had many, many different names, forms, appearances, roles, and general alter egos, to the point where it's often unclear whether two gods were considered separate entities or not.
 (Even archenemies Quetzalcoatl and Tezcatlipoca are not immune to this; Quetzalcoatl was sometimes called, "the White Tezcatlipoca.")
 They'd actually destroyed and remade the world four times before this one (which has to be some sort of record), going through four different suns in the process, and many of them took forms of the "hide under the bed" variety, often involving skeletons, Mix-and-Match Critters, things being substituted for body parts that really weren't meant to be, and lots of feathers and obsidian blades.
 Plus, their names all look totally unpronounceable if you're not familiar with them.
 After all that, copious requirements for Human Sacrifice almost seem like an afterthought.

 But the biggest and baddest thing to come out of Aztec Mythology is undoubtedly Cipactli, the gargantuan monster that inhabited the primordial ocean that existed before physical creation.
 It's described as part crocodile (which is what its name means), part fish, and part toad, and as having an extra mouth at every joint.
-The gods couldn't get to creating with this... thing running around, so Quetzalcoatl and Tezcatlipoca actually put aside their eternal rivalry to kill it, and even then it managed to take off Tezcatlipoca's foot (to put this in perspective, Tezcatlipoca was the Top God and believed to be nigh-omnipotent) before finally going down.
+The gods couldn't get to creating with this... thing running around (one version of the story says that it ate all the previous versions of the world), so Quetzalcoatl and Tezcatlipoca actually put aside their eternal rivalry to kill it, and even then it managed to take off Tezcatlipoca's foot (to put this in perspective, Tezcatlipoca was the Top God and believed to be nigh-omnipotent) before finally going down.
 Then the two gods made the world out of its corpse, because it was just that big.
-The struggle of the gods against some primordial, horrifyingly incomprehensible thing before they can start doing god-things is actually a very common theme in world mythology; Typhon, Tiamat, Apep, Ymir, Mikaboshi, Behemoth and Leviathan, and even Satan's Great Red Dragon form from the Book Of Revelation (all of which are described on this page) all have traits of this sort of story.
+The struggle of the gods against some primordial, horrifyingly incomprehensible thing before they can start doing god-things is actually a very common theme in world mythology; Typhon, Tiamat, Apep, Ymir, Amatsu-Mikaboshi, Behemoth and Leviathan, and even Satan's Great Red Dragon form from the Book of Revelation (all of which are described on this page) all have traits of this sort of story.

 While most people (including neighboring cultures to the Aztecs, many of whom shared the same base mythology) would consider Tezcatlipoca to be evil and Quetzalcoatl to be good, like with any proper Eldritch Abomination, it's nothing like that simple.
 One of the jobs of Tezcatlipoca is to ensure that Quetzalcoatl does not return to full power... because if he did, the resulting cataclysm would destroy the world and kill every living thing.
 Again.

 Silla of Inuit cosmology and most of its variations recognized by related cultures.
 Basically it is the air every thing breathes and the main ingredient of everything's soul.
-It is not exactly benevolent either as it wants those parts of itself that makes up all that lives back and its not above such acts as convincing kids to wander out into the tundra where they will freeze to death to get it.
+It is not exactly benevolent either as it wants those parts of itself that make up all that lives back, to the point it will convince kids to wander out into the tundra where they will freeze to death.
+It will not be completely satisfied until there is no more breathing.

 Several Native cultures have tales of the wendigo.
 In some, it's just a human twisted into a monster by cannibalism.
 In others, it's a primal spirit with no fixed shape.
 Anyone whom it reveals its true form to can become host to it, and it drives people insane merely by existing.
 As long as it has any possible hosts left it cannot die, and it can shift from host to host instantly.